wonheep/SEC_EDGAR_weblogs_pipeline/README.md

 ## Requirements
 * duration of a session is inclusive
 * last timestamp of the input file will close out all active sessions
-* session ends after certain amt of time of inactivity
+* session ends after certain time of inactivity

 ## Design Choices
 * created `class sessionObjects` to define a session.
 I implemented object-oriented programming because I wanted to keep track of a given IP Address's many requests and corresponding request times without making use of multiple hashmaps.
-I include only one hashmap which uses the IP address as the key and its value is a session object.
+I use one global hashmap, uses the IP address as the key and its value is a session object.
 * The session object has thefollowing attributes:
 	* IP address
-	* list of all request times in both datetime and string form
+	* list of all request times in both datetime and string format
-	* list of documents requested
+	* list of documents requested, unique document is cik+accession+extension
 	* updated count of number of document requests.
 I thought it was best to
 ```Python
 class Session(Object):